 The Parts of a Map

-- Cartography Guidelines: A list and explanation of essential map elements, including title, legend, scale, and orientation.
+- General Cartography Rule: A list and explanation of essential map elements, including symbols, annotations, legends, and scale.

 - The Elements of a Map: There are many different types of maps, and they each serve a different purpose.
 This presentation provides an overview of common elements that all maps share.